ricencode/ricencode.github.io/index.md

 ---
 layout: page
-title: RicENcode!
+title: Welcome to RicENcode!
-tagline: The knowledge of cloned rice genes lost in the information of rice functional genomic studies
+tagline:
 ---
 {% include JB/setup %}

+__The knowledge of cloned rice genes lost in the information of rice functional genomic studies__

 ## Introdution
 We collected 2204 cloned rice genes and 303 gene families comprised of 3381 genes.
 For each gene,